-If you find yourself in the same situation where Ubuntu 16.10 won’t boot up with running as a virtual guest machine on VMware Workstation Pro, continue below to learn how to resolve it.
+If you are in the same situation where Ubuntu 16.10 won’t boot up running as a virtual guest machine on VMware Workstation Pro, continue below to learn how to resolve it.

 To resolve, boot into Ubuntu Recovery Mode.
 To do that, boot up Ubuntu while holding down the left shift key.
 This will allow Ubuntu to show the GRUB boot option on the screen.
 Next, select *Advanced options for Ubuntu.

 Next, scroll down to *Ubuntu, with Linux 4.8.x.x-generic (recovery mode)